anyars-encarta/shoe_store/README.md

 # shoe_store
-This is an e-commerce app for shoes. shows the valid p
+This is an e-commerce app for shoes. shows the valid usage